We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Below are some common questions about taking Wegovy.

 • Does a Wegovy injection hurt?
-Wegovy injections aren’t known to cause pain that lasts for longer than a few minutes or hours.
+Wegovy injections are not known to cause pain that lasts longer than a few minutes or hours.
 In studies, a very small number of people reported irritation around their injection site after injecting Wegovy.

 • Should I take Wegovy with food?
-You may inject Wegovy with or without food.
+You may take Wegovy with or without food.

 Questions for your doctor